Paouky/paouky-docs/docs/about-grin/emission.md

 # Emission

-Grin's emission schedule is completely linear; New grins are created at a constant rate of 60 grins per block, meaning *1 grin/s*, forever.
-Such linear increase in supply results in a decreasing inflation rate, or disinflationary emission.
+A new grin is emitted every second, forever, meaning the emission rate stays constant and completely linear.
+As time passes, the relative dilution becomes smaller; After 10 years, it falls below 10%.
+After 20, below 5%.
+This results in a decreasing inflation rate, or disinflation.

 ![emission chart](../assets/images/emission_chart.png){ width=650 }

 This simple design serves to ensure the long term security and stability of the chain, as well as provide a fair process of distribution.
 We'll set to explore those topics more thoroughly.

-!!! note "Compare to Bitcoin"
+!!! note "Compared to Bitcoin"
     The first four years of Bitcoin emission rate are identical to the first four of Grin.
 Bitcoin had a full reward for 4 years, followed by half that for the following 4 years.
-So compared to a constant supply, after 8 years, the total amount of coins emitted is only 33% less.
+So compared to a constant supply, after 8 years, the total amount of coins emitted is only 25% less.
+Compare that to daily price fluctuations.

 ## Security